The University offers a bachelor of science (B.S.) in art with concentrations in graphic design, 2-dimensional arts,

 In addition, the bachelor of science in art is preparation for students who wish to further their education and pursue the master of science, the master of arts, or possibly the master of fine arts degrees.

-In addition, the Department of Art is accredited by the National Association of Schools of Art and Design.
+In addition, the Department of Art and Design is accredited by the National Association of Schools of Art and Design.

 Financial Aid & Scholarships